Long Branch: City of Beach Clubs

 Takanassee Beach Club remains in West End, 2009.
 In 1955, the Peters expanded their beach club operations paying about $25,000 to the US government for an acre of beachfront and a large building and smaller boathouse.

 Takanassee Beach Club lifeguards, 1973.
 Dick Martin (c) — TBC’s captain of the guards from 1961 to 1982 — led one of the Jersey Shore’s finest group of guards.
+He was also president of the Shore Lifeguard’s Association.

 Takanassee Beach Club lifeguards Dick Martin and Pete Dutoit with the canoe they used to win the 700-yard boat race at an Asbury Park lifeguard tourney, Long Branch Daily Record, August 1967.
 Captain Martin kept “well -drilled teams” who were perennial champs during 1970s shore area lifeguard tournaments.

 Takanassee Beach Club building is moved to a new location in Elberon, May 2012.
-The “Port Huron” design section dates back to 1904 and the historic US Life-Saving Service.
+The “Port Huron” design section dates back to 1903 and the historic US Life-Saving Service.

 Takanassee Beach Club aerial image, 2000.
 For nearly 80 years, the Peters family ran the beach club from beginning to end.
-All decedent back to James Green, the original land owner, who started things in 1764 when he bought 360-acres in the area.

 Takanassee Beach Club in the early days.
 Developer Isaac Chera acquired the club property in 2008, paying $17 million to Ginger, Scott and Kristen Peters.